Semi-Pelagianism: Pelagian and semi-Pelagian theology

 Pelagianism is the teaching that people have the capacity to seek God in and of themselves apart from any movement of God or the Holy Spirit, and therefore that salvation is effected by their own efforts.
 The doctrine takes its name from Pelagius, a British monk who was accused of developing the doctrine (he himself appears to have claimed in his letters that man does not do good apart from grace, claiming only that all men have free will by God's gift); it was opposed especially by Augustine of Hippo and was declared a heresy by Pope Zosimus in 418.
 Rejecting the existence of original sin, it teaches that man is in himself and by nature capable of choosing good.

-In semipelagian thought, both God and the human person always participate in the salvation process.
+In so-called semi-Pelagian thought, both God and the human person always participate in the salvation process.
 Humans make free will choices, which are aided by God through creation, natural grace, "supernatural" grace, God's restrictions on demonic invasion; God continually brings the human person to real choices, which God also aids, in the process of spiritual growth to be saved.
 The entire process is grace; snapshot focus on the specific moments of decision are always in the context of the overarching grace of God.
-Semipelagianism is similar to synergism, which is the traditional patristic doctrine.
+Semi-Pelagianism is similar to synergism, which is the traditional patristic doctrine.